 The key to avoiding the fallback is to set not only short-term goals like losing 20 lbs but to also work on building in new and positive behaviors that you can effectively work on for the rest of your life.
 This is the necessary action required to transition to the third level of motivation.
 If you only set short-term goals, you will live your life in fits and starts.
 If you will blend in long-term growth in conjunction with your goals, you will achieve far more and the ride will be much smoother along the way.

-I wish I could give this to you unfortunately it just takes time.
+I wish there was a shortcut I could offer you, but unfortunately, it just takes time.
 From the results of focusing on long-term growth and building positive behaviors into your life, you will reach a point where outside circumstances no longer derail you.
 Your fitness journey becomes a way of life regardless of the curve balls that life will inevitably throw.
 The key is a continued focus on both process goals in the short-term all while keeping a long-term perspective.
 You simply move forward and persist without exception.

-Focusing on small steps can really add up to big change.
-Imagine standing at the bottom of a one hundred story building with a spiral staircase going to the roof.
+Focusing on small steps can really add up to big change, and I learned the following two examples from my mentor, Darren Hardy.
+So, imagine standing at the bottom of a one hundred story building with a spiral staircase going to the roof.
 Your task is to climb the stairs all while looking at the top.
 As you can imagine, given the enormity of the goal, it could be quite overwhelming.